GLOBAL MARKETS-Euro, stocks rise on earnings, solid debt sales

 By Herbert Lash

-NEW YORK, April 24 Strong corporate earnings drove global equities higher o n T uesday, while the euro rose after solid demand at European government debt sales eased concerns about the euro zone's growing economic slump.
+NEW YORK, April 24 Global equities and the euro rose on Tuesday on strong corporate earnings, while solid demand at European government debt sales eased concerns about the euro zone's growing economic slump.

-Yields fell on Dutch, and Spanish and Italian debt as sales were well-received, calming markets a day after the Dutch government collapsed in a crisis over budget cuts.
+Yields fell on government debt of the Netherlands and some southern European countries that have been at the heart of the debt crisis after the Netherlands sold bonds without problems, calming markets a day after the Dutch government collapsed in a crisis over budget cuts.

-Data on the U.S. housing market also boosted optimism about the U.S. economic recovery and helped stoke risk appetite.
+Data on the U.S. housing market also raised optimism about the U.S. economic recovery and helped stoke risk appetite.

 Big U.S. manufacturers continued a wave of strong earnings growth, with United Technologies Corp, 3M Co, Illinois Tool Works and Parker-Hannifin Corp posting results that topped Wall Street forecasts.
 [ID:nL2E8FO1PI}